funktionale-programmierung/bob2015/2019/andjelkovic.md

 Chalmers, before moving to Strathclyde University in 2011 to do a PhD on the topic of reasoning about effectful programs in type theory.

-I now work at Advanced Telematic Systems here in Berlin.
-The company does software updates to cars, while I spend most of the time working on end-to-end testing.
-The end-to-end tests involve several micro services and clients (cars), and they run as part of continuous integration to give us a picture of if the system as a whole is working as it should.
+I now work at HERE Technologies here in Berlin.
+Our group, previously know as Advanced Telematic Systems, does software updates for devices in general and for cars in particular.